DFG-funded CCRC Graduate Program (GRK 2407)

 In this context, we will also consider mechanisms of inflammatory resolution.
 Since vascular dysfunction leads to a broad range of diseases and conditions, the expected gain of newly found knowledge and increased understanding should ultimately translate into the development of novel interventions, such as preventive paradigms, as well as new therapeutic options to treat vascular dysfunction in various organ systems and heart, lung and kidney in particular.

-- Histopathology; Institute of Pathology (Büttner / Quaas)
+- Histopathology; Institut of Pathology (Büttner / Quaas)

-- Proteomics; CMMC/CECAD Central Facility (Freese / Krüger)
+- Proteomics; CMMC/CEDAD Central Facility (Freese / Krüger)

 - Molecular Imaging; Institute of Radiochemistry and Experimental Molecular Imaging, University of Cologne, and Forschungszentrum Jülich (Neumaier)